Alfie Templeman

 Alfie George Templeman (born 26 January 2003) is an English singer-songwriter, multi-instrumentalist and producer.
 In 2016, he began recording and releasing demos at the age of 13.
+Templeman made his professional solo debut in 2018, and went on to release seven extended plays, as well as two studio albums, Mellow Moon (2022) and Radiosoul (2024).

-Templeman made his professional solo debut in 2018 and has released four extended plays since then.
-He describes his sound as "indie R&B" and often draws inspiration from the experiences of others, such as characters from TV shows.
+At the start of his career, Templeman described his sound as "indie R&B", often drawing inspiration from the experiences of others, such as characters from TV shows.
+He then shifted to a wider and more experimental sonic palette for his 2024 album, Radiosoul.

 Early life

 Templeman was born in Carlton, Bedfordshire.
 He cites the area as an influence on his music.

-Templeman grew up around his father's collection of guitars and his sister, whose musical talents included playing the piano and trumpet.
-Templeman has stated this is what "[drew him] into the world of music".
+Templeman grew up around his father's collection of guitars.
+He has stated this is what "[drew him] into the world of music".

 At the age of seven, he developed an interest in drums and received his first guitar at age eight.
 Until then, he'd taught himself how to play his father's left-handed guitars upside down.
 Self-taught at everything apart from drums, Templeman began recording at home and making CDs with his friends at age ten.
 By the time he turned 13, he had already acquired a fair understanding of music production software on his own and began working on creating full-length tracks.
 His mother encouraged him to sing.
 Templeman transitioned from producing simple instrumentals to fully-formed compositions.